20) Scream 3: Opening Scene (0:00:00-0:09:25)

 Side note: Billy and Stu are totally gay for each other and we all know it.

-Needless to say, Sidney becomes the badass heroine we love to root for, and watching her take down Billy and Stu in the end is nothing short of empowering.
+Needless to say, Sidney becomes the heroine we love to root for, and watching her take down Billy and Stu in the end is nothing short of empowering.
 We can’t forget Gale Weathers either, because if it wasn’t for her, Sidney most likely wouldn’t have survived.
 It’s a duo of women that overcome the evils of man.

 Also, so much blood and scares, and still we get so many laughs!

-Oh my God, Randy.
+SIDNEY: Oh my God, Randy.
 I thought you were dead.

-I probably should be.
+RANDY: I probably should be.
 I never thought I’d be so happy to be a virgin.

 This is a perfect horror movie and of course I think this as I only spent countless hours writing about every single scene in this franchise (so far).
 I had so much fun deep diving and for anyone of you who spent time reading this, thank you.
 Feel free to talk Scream with me ANY TIME.

-Now bring on Scream 2022!
+Now bring on Scream 6!

-Photos courtesy of kissthemgoodbye.net
+Photos courtesy of kissthemgoodbye.net and homeofthenutty.com

 You might also like